indieweb/indieauth-client-php/README.md

 ### Discovering the required endpoints

-The user will need to define three endpoints for their domain before a client can perform authorization.
+The user will need to define three endpoints for their URL before a client can perform authorization.
 Endpoints can be specified by either an HTTP `Link` header or by using `<link>` tags in the HTML head.

 #### Authorization Endpoint